informalsystems/CometMock/README.md

 When calling the cosmos sdk cli, use as node address the `cometmock_listen_address`, e.g. `simd q bank total --node {cometmock_listen_address}`.

+## Disclaimer

+CometMock is under heavy development and work-in-progress.
+Use at your own risk.
+In the current state, testing with CometMock cannot fully replace proper end-to-end tests with CometBFT.

 ## License Information

 Copyright © 2023 Informal Systems Inc. and CometMock authors.